 If one person is offended by a word, he’s nuts.
 If ten thousand are offended, it’s an Offensive Word, and you’ve got yourself a ‘community’.

 Gay is just a word, Spaz is just a word, Ni**er is just a word.
 They have no intrinsic meaning.
 We — humans — give these sounds meaning, and we can take it away, as we please.
 Black people call each other ni**er because tone (‘non-verbals’, atmosphere, ‘vibe’, etc.) and context (situation, sentence, culture, etc.) inform them that there is no abuse here.
 Contrariwise I can call you a ‘table’ and, depending on the tone and context, it will be either friendly or abusive.
 Coming down on the dictionary meaning because you’ve been triggered by the offensive sound of ‘table’ effaces both.

 Words do, of course, have abstract, non-contextual ‘dictionary’ meanings — which is why we should sometimes be careful about using them, particularly when writing (smiley face!).
-People can get hurt with offhand comments and clearly a ‘taboo’ on, for example, shouting ‘fire!’ in a cinema has nothing to do with restricting free speech.
+People can get hurt with offhand comments and clearly a ‘taboo’ on, for example, randomly shouting ‘fire!’ in a packed hospital has nothing to do with restricting free speech.
 The point is that meaning is subordinate to context and tone.
 Abuse does not and cannot, ultimately, reside in the formal meaning of a word.
 Indiscriminately restricting the use of a word, no matter how ‘offensive’, necessarily restricts tonally or contextually truthful utterances of it2; particularly, and crucially, light-hearted ones.
-This is why guardians of meaning, those who get up in arms about offence (which they falsely call ‘abuse’), always take themselves very seriously.
+This is why guardians of meaning, those who get up in arms about offense (which they falsely call ‘abuse’), always take themselves very seriously.
 They seek to prohibit the means by which we can laugh at selves by placing taboos on all ‘offensive’ descriptors of self, such as race, sex, physical appearance and diagnostic identity.
 The next step will be to make satire directed at professionals, elites, management and taste in box-sets ‘abusive’.